rust-lang/reference/src/behavior-considered-undefined.md

   * A `!` (all values are invalid for this type).
   * [Uninitialized memory][undef] in the value of an integer (`i*`/`u*`), floating point value (`f*`), or raw pointer.
-  * A dangling or unaligned reference or `Box`, or one that points to an invalid value.
+  * A reference or `Box<T>` that is dangling, unaligned, or points to an invalid value.
   * Invalid metadata in a wide reference, `Box`, or raw pointer:
-    * `dyn Trait` metadata is invalid if it is not a pointer to a vtable for `Trait` that matches the actual dynamic trait the reference points to.
+    * `dyn Trait` metadata is invalid if it is not a pointer to a vtable for `Trait` that matches the actual dynamic trait the pointer or reference points to.
     * Slice metadata is invalid if if the length is not a valid `usize` (i.e., it must not be read from uninitialized memory).
   * Non-UTF-8 byte sequences in a `str`.
-  * Invalid values for a type with a custom definition of invalid values, such as a `NonNull` that is null.
+  * Invalid values for a type with a custom definition of invalid values, such as a `NonNull<T>` that is null.
 (Requesting custom invalid values is an unstable feature, but some stable libstd types, like `NonNull`, make use of it.)